devhliu/dcmCheck/docs/latest/configuring/data-source.md

 > ATTENTION!
 Already have a remote or local server?
 Skip to the
 > [configuration section](#configuration-learn-more) below.

-While the DCMCloud Viewer can work with any data source, the easiest to configure are the ones that follow the [DICOMWeb][dicom-web] spec.
+While the OHIF Viewer can work with any data source, the easiest to configure are the ones that follow the [DICOMWeb][dicom-web] spec.

 1. Choose and install an Image Archive
 2. Upload data to your archive (e.g. with DCMTK's [storescu][storescu] or your